Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-\structure{Introduction} One of the main challenges in current quantum technology is to avoid or mitigate decoherence.
-Quantum optimal control theory seeks to address this challenge by searching for protocols that achieve the highest fidelity of a process for a given experimental setup~\cite{Shapiro2012,Torrontegui2013,Glaser2015,Koch2016,Koch2019}.
+One of the main challenges in current quantum technology is to avoid or mitigate decoherence. \review{The field of ``quantum optimal control theory"~\cite{Shapiro2012,Torrontegui2013,Glaser2015,Koch2016,Koch2019} seeks to address this challenge by searching for classical control sequences on quantum systems to} achieve the highest fidelity of a process for a given experimental setup.
 For this to be successful, it is necessary to be able to accurately compute the dynamics of the system under the influence of the environment.
 The majority of research on optimal control for open quantum systems has been carried out in the Markovian limit, where one assumes a weak system-environment coupling and environment correlations that are short compared to the timescale of the system evolution~\cite{Breuer2002,Chirolli2008}.
 However, in many solid-state devices and other systems this assumption breaks down~\cite{WilsonRae2002,Galland2008,Ramsay2010,Roy2011,Luker2012} so one cannot use simple time-local density matrix equations of motion.
 In addition to non-Markovianity being common, it can be desirable~\cite{Rebentrost2009,Schmidt2011, Hwang2012, Floether2012,Reich2015,Addis2016,Puthumpally-Joseph2018,Mangaud2018, Goerz2018,Fischer2019,Mirkin2019,Alipour2020}: it has been shown that non-Markovianity of open quantum systems can lead to higher fidelity of quantum operations due to the possible information backflow from the environment to the system.
 The simulation of general non-Markovian open quantum systems is, however, a computationally challenging task, which hampers progress on the design of optimal control procedures.